shaurya-patil/Text-Image-to-3D/README.md

 * `accelerate`

-## ⚠️ TripoSR Note
+## ⚠️ Note

-**TripoSR** was considered for this project but is currently not compatible with this pipeline-based approach.
-It is primarily designed as an **online web application** rather than a programmatic, local-use library, which limits integration and reproducibility in automated workflows.
+TripoSR was considered for this project but is currently not compatible with this pipeline-based approach.
+It is primarily designed as an online web application, not a programmatic, local-use library.

+The 2D-to-3D models generated using shap-e or intel/dpt-large are basic and not highly detailed.
+For high-fidelity and photorealistic 3D outputs, more GPU-intensive solutions like TripoSR or DreamFusion are recommended.